Top 10 · CO

 - 0

-Colorado ranks #2 nationally for indexed oral & maxillofacial pathologists.
+Colorado ranks #2 nationally for indexed oral and maxillofacial pathologists.
 Indexed density: 0.17 per 100K residents (population 5.96M ).

 Verified · NPPES (CMS)refreshed May 7, 2026